A Quantum-Inspired Algorithm for Graph Isomorphism: Conclusion

 \section{Conclusion}

 In our study of the feasibility of realizing quantum advantage by solving the graph isomorphism problem with Gaussian boson sampling, we have developed a classical algorithm inspired by the properties of a quantum device.
 The existence of a sufficient condition for sampler-encoded graph isomorphism allowed us to extrapolate our own necessary condition, making use of the equivalence of the associated probability distributions.
 This condition can be tested with statistical quantities we are able to explicitly calculate after decomposing a graph adjacency matrix, returning us to the classical realm.
 We see that this approach resembles the necessary condition testable with a Gaussian boson sampler, as both methods accumulate marginal components of the encoded-graph distribution in hope of showing they cannot be equivalent.
-Neighbored on the quantum side by the sampler algorithm, our algorithm also finds itself adjacent to the classical Weisfeiler-Leman method in terms of complexity and distinguishing power.
+Neighbored on the quantum side by the sampling algorithm, our algorithm also finds itself adjacent to the classical Weisfeiler-Leman method in terms of complexity and distinguishing power.
+Our method, as well as the other two mentioned, are categorically less efficient than Babai's state-of-the-art classical method.
 It remains an open question if there are specific families or types of graphs that are able to be distinguished with either greater efficiency or accuracy using our method than those in literature.
 This collection of necessary condition-negating heuristics agree that there remains no generally efficient quantum algorithm to solve graph isomorphism as means to demonstrate computational advantage with a near-term linear optical quantum computer.